1954 Tipperary Senior Hurling Championship

-The 1954 Tipperary Senior Hurling Championship was the 64th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1954 Tipperary Senior Hurling Championship was the 63rd staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
 The championship began on 22 August 1954 and ended on 3 October 1954.

-Borris-Ileigh were the defending champions.
+Borris–Ileigh were the defending champions, however, they were beaten by Roscrea in the North Tipperary SHC final.

-On 3 October 1954, Holycross-Ballycahill won the championship after a 6–05 to 2–03 defeat of Roscrea in the final at Thurles Sportsfield.
-It was their third championship title overall and their first title since 1951.
+The final was played on 3 October 1954 at Thurles Sportsfield, between Holycross–Ballycahill and Roscrea, in what was their first ever meeting in the final.
+Holycross–Ballycahill won the match by 6–05 to 2–03 to claim their third championship title overall and a first title in three years.